cocey/cocey.github.io/README.md

 9. iOS
 10. Android

-It was a digital agency and I was responsible to manage software development team.
+It was a digital agency and I was responsible to manage the software development team.

-Generally we developed web sites, web application, mobile applications for many company.
-We also worked with some global companies such as Lufthansa, Citibank, European Bank, IDEF (2015).
+Generally, we developed websites, web applications, and mobile applications for any company.
+We also worked with some global companies such as Lufthansa, Citibank, European Bank, and IDEF (2015).

-We developed also some Wordpress plugins that just fix customer’s needs and connected their internal systems.
+We developed also some WordPress plugins that just fix customers’ needs and connected their internal systems.

-We developed software with many different technology such as PHP to C#, Linux to Windows, MSSql to MongoDB what fits best to customer's needs, infrastructure and the budget.
-See less
+We developed software with many different technologies such as PHP to C#, Linux to Windows, and MSSql to MongoDB that fits best to customers' needs, infrastructure, and budget.

 Image processing with python + openCV, OMR applications.